ARTISTS, CREATORS, STUDENTS, PARENTS, NEIGHBORS, CITIZENS

 Kristina admires the work of architects Luis Barragan, Thomas Heatherwick, and Katherine Darnstadt.

-Originally from Sentinel, Oklahoma, Kristie attended the University of Iowa and later transferred to Marycrest University where she received her Bachelor of Science in Biology.
+Originally from Oklahoma, Kristie attended the University of Iowa and later transferred to Marycrest University where she received her Bachelor of Science in Biology.
 Kristie attended graduate school at the University of New Orleans, working on her Master of Education.
 While living in the New Orleans she met her future husband, John, an Austin resident who was in New Orleans with friends.
 Kristie moved to Austin, continued her education and received her secondary Teaching Certificate at Texas State University.
 After teaching math for approximately ten years, Kristie switched gears (and industries) and became the Business Manager at an architecture firm.
 Kristie went on to become an Executive Assistant at a financial services firm.
 Over time her role shifted and she became the Director of Communications, where her primary responsibilities included event coordinating and marketing.

 Since hired at h+uo in April 2013, Kristie has been responsible for accounting and marketing direction.
 Kristie’s diverse background makes her a valuable asset as Business Manager.

 Originally from Sydney, Australia, Daniel moved to Texas when he was 10 years old and has lived here ever since.
 He received his Bachelors in English at UT Austin and earned his Masters of Architecture at UT Arlington.
 Daniel has worked in the architecture field since 1996 and has been a registered architect for the past three years.
 Daniel is a new addition to the h+uo team and is currently working on the Oak Pointe Park Visitor’s center in Plano, Texas, and the Aspen Heights apartments in Charlotte, North Carolina.